 With temperatures dropping, I wanted to keep my little feet warm in some slippers.
-It was clear that the ones I bought last year were really too worn out...
+I realized the ones I bought last year were really worn out...
 I thought it was silly to buy new ones when I could sew them myself.
-So, I started looking for a pattern and came across Artesane's February masterclass again.
-In no time, I was off for the first test version, kitsch to the max... but isn't that part of the charm of little house slippers?
+So, I started looking for a pattern and came across Artesane's February masterclass.
+Without hesitation, I started the first test version, kitschy as can be... but isn't that part of the charm of little house slippers?

-I took the time to cut out each assembly step, with a little summary so that you too can create your own slippers or offer them to your loved ones!
-Besides, I think it would make an excellent Christmas gift.
+I took the time to break down each assembly step, with a little summary so you can also create your own slippers or gift them to your loved ones!
+By the way, I think it would make an excellent Christmas gift.

 Let's go, grab your needles!